-- 1. Shut off the engine, wait for all moving parts to stop, remove the key, and engage the parking brake. - 2.
-Remove the height-adjustment pin and lower the deck to the ground. - 3.
-Place the height-adjustment pin in the 7.6 cm (3 inch) cutting-height location.
+- Shut off the engine, wait for all moving parts to stop, remove the key, and engage the parking brake. - Remove the height-adjustment pin and lower the deck to the ground. - Place the height-adjustment pin in the 7.6 cm (3 inches) cutting-height location.